Renters Rights Act 2025: what tradespeople need to know

 Introduction to the Renters Rights Act 2025

 The Renters Rights Act 2025 is reshaping the private rental sector in the UK.
 Among its key provisions are the abolishment of Section 21 'no-fault' evictions, the introduction of a Decent Homes Standard, and the application of Awaab's Law to the private rented sector.
+This legislation marks a significant shift in how landlords manage their properties and interact with their tenants, focusing on improving living conditions and ensuring tenant security.

 Key provisions of the Act

 - Section 21 abolition: Landlords can no longer evict tenants without providing a valid reason under the new rules.
+This is intended to provide tenants with greater security and stability in their homes, reducing the anxiety associated with sudden evictions.

 - Decent Homes Standard: Sets minimum quality standards for privately rented homes.
+This includes requirements for heating, insulation, and general property maintenance to ensure a safe and healthy living environment.

 - Awaab's Law: Requires quick resolution of hazards like damp, mould, and heating failures.
+This provision is named in memory of Awaab Ishak, aiming to prevent tragedies linked to poor housing conditions.

 Impact on trade work demand

 With the Act requiring landlords to fix hazards promptly, demand for trade work is set to increase.
 Category 1 hazards must be addressed within a 24-hour window.
 Non-emergency issues also have specific timeframe requirements, leading to more urgent repair work and faster schedules.
+This shift necessitates a more responsive and efficient approach from tradespeople, who will need to adjust their operations to meet these new demands.

 Awaab's Law response timeframes